ghewgill/neon-lang/README.md

 To resolve this problem, Neon introduces the idea of a "valid" pointer.
 A valid pointer is one that has been checked against `NIL` (the null reference) using a special form of the `IF` statement.
 The resulting valid pointer can be dereferenced without causing a null pointer exception.

+    TYPE Node IS RECORD
+        value: String
+    END RECORD

-    VAR node: POINTER TO Node
+    FUNCTION output(node: POINTER TO Node)

-    IF VALID p := node THEN
+        IF VALID node AS p THEN
-        print(p.value)
+            print(p->value)
         END IF
+    END FUNCTION

 <a name="empty_loop"></a>
 ### Unintended empty loop with `while (condition);`